NEU-DSG/dailp-encoding/doc/database/user.md

 ## `user`

 Metadata assocated with a user. `user.id` on this table is equal to `sub` in AWS.
+Users are not to be confused with `contributor` entires, which are imported from Google Sheets.

 | column         | type    | description                                        |
 | -------------- | ------- | -------------------------------------------------- |